Dopex - Project Breakdown | Revelo Intel

 Economic Attack Vectors

-One of the reasons why Deribit has managed to dominate the Options crypto markets is partially due to its cross-margin system, which allows large traders to maximize the efficiency of their capital through partially collateralizing multiple trades with the same collateral.
+One of the reasons why Deribit has managed to dominate the options crypto markets is partially due to its cross-margin system, which allows large traders to maximize the efficiency of their capital through partially collateralizing multiple trades with the same collateral.
 In fact, centralized providers can afford to offer risk management measures such as backstops, partial liquidations, and insurance funds.
 However, decentralized offerings cannot achieve those levels of capital efficiency without exposing themselves to additional risk.
 That’s the reason why Dopex SSOVs are over-collateralized.
 In the short term, over-collateralization is likely to continue being the norm, since no decentralized protocol will be able to reach the same levels of risk mitigation as Deribit while accepting partial collateral.

 Dependencies and Access Controls